Y4NK33420/twilio_js/README.md

 - Handles incoming calls with AI-powered responses
 - Uses ElevenLabs for natural voice synthesis
 - OpenAI integration for intelligent conversation

+The corresponding webhook server code for 11Labs Agent can be found at https://github.com/Y4NK33420/11Labs_Stock